divergentmedia/divergentDocumentation/EditReady/EditReady.md

 H.264 provides two types of entropy coding.
 In general, CABAC is more efficient, but may require additional CPU power for playback and may not be supported on old devices.
 In those cases, you may wish you use the CAVLAC setting.

+## Remove Unused Audio Tracks ##

+Many cameras now record four or eight tracks of audio.
+In almost all cases, only one or two tracks are actually used.
+By enabling this option, EditReady will scan for silent tracks and remove them during conversion.
+EditReady will only remove tracks that are truly silent (digital silence - all zeros) and not tracks that are just very quiet (for example, an XLR connector without a mic attached).

 # Troubleshooting